uk000/goto/pkg/proxy/http/README.md

 - Feeding the targets through a startup YAML config (See Goto Start Configs).
 An upstream target is defined as a set of endpoints, along with trigger definitions that provide match criteria controlling when specific endpoints are invoked.

+See [HTTP Proxy Examples][proxy-examples] for startup config YAML examples

 ## Proxy Target Triggers
 A target must be defined with one or more triggers.
 Each trigger defines one or more sets of match criteria as `matchAny` list.
 - Each match criteria in the `matchAny` list must define a `uriPrefix` at the minimum.
 A trigger can be defined to accept all requests by setting URI prefix match to `/`.